webmozarts/console-parallelization/README.md

 ------------

-When you launch a command with multiprocessing enabled (`--processes 2`), a master process fetches *items* and distributes them across the given number of child processes.
+When you launch a command with multiprocessing enabled (`--processes 2`), a main process fetches *items* and distributes them across the given number of child processes.
 Child processes are killed after a fixed number of items (a *segment*) in order to prevent them from slowing down over time.